If you haven't done so, you may want to read my first McLouth post before beginning this one. MAP, and historic PHOTO for reference.

 By the way, “Concast” is a abbreviation of “continuous casting.”
 In case you were wondering.

-According to those sources, after McLouth began its $100 million expansion into the new Trenton mill in 1947, it had four 60-ton electric arc furnaces installed there, as well as soaking pits, a blooming mill, a Steckel mill, a down-coiler, and finishing equipment.
-Though the smaller original McLouth plant on Livernois Avenue in Southwest Detroit was kept online for the production of stainless steel, pouring of iron ingots was underway at Trenton by 1949, and expansion continued.
+Anyway, according to those sources, after McLouth began its $100 million expansion into the new Trenton mill in 1947, it had four 60-ton electric arc furnaces installed there, as well as soaking pits, a blooming mill, a Steckel mill, a down-coiler, and finishing equipment.
+Though the smaller original McLouth plant at 300 S. Livernois Avenue in Detroit was kept online for the production of stainless steel, pouring of iron ingots was underway at Trenton by 1949, and expansion continued.

 In 1954 the Number One blast furnace was constructed and placed online with a capacity of 1,250 tons per day.
 Three 60-ton basic oxygen furnace vessels were installed, and McLouth became the first plant in North America to make steel via the basic oxygen process.
 One of these original vessels still remains on the grounds of the plant, on display along Jefferson Avenue.